sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-neo/s4sdk-odata-service-neo.md

 Note that your application code is not dependent on the platform you are using.
 Using the `SAP Cloud SDK`, you can write your code once, and it will be capable of dealing with all different authentication and connectivity options.

 ### You will learn
-In this tutorial, you will enhance the `HelloWorld` project stub to call an existing `OData` service, deploy the project on `SAP Cloud Platform` based on `Neo`, and write an integration test.
+In this tutorial, you will enhance the `HelloWorld` project stub to call an existing `OData` service, deploy the project on the `SAP Business Technology Platform` (BTP) based on `Neo`, and write an integration test.
 If you want to follow this tutorial, it is highly recommended to check out the previous tutorials in the series.
 You will not need any additional software besides the setup explained in the first part of the series as the server will run on your local machine.
 **Note**: This tutorial requires access to an `SAP ERP` system or, as a fallback, any other `OData V2` service.